hyriver/pygeohydro/README.rst

     catchments = wshed.catchments()
     stations = wshed.nwis_stations(navigation="upstreamMain", distance=150)

-For demonstrating the flow accumulation function, lets assume the flow in each river segment is equal to the length of the river segment.
+For demonstrating the flow accumulation function, lets assume the flow in each river segment is equal to its length.
 Therefore, it should produce the same results as the ``arbolatesu`` variable in the NHDPlus database.

 .. code-block:: python